 The easiest way for an attacker to exploit public WiFi is to position himself between clients and the router.
 A man-in-the-middle attack (MITM) is like eavesdropping where an attacker can get in-between point A and B and intercept data.
 Sometimes this data can be modified in the process of transmission to trick the victim into disclosing sensitive information, such as login credentials.
 The victim will likely never notice anything is amiss.
 Once the user falls for the deception, the data is collected.

 For users using weak passwords, even if that password is encrypted it will not take long before the attacker cracks your password.
 Learn how to create a strong password this will make them harder to crack.
 Security depends on the trust between devices on a network and when a user accidentally trusts a malicious party the network becomes compromised.

-If you’d like to evaluate the benefits of TitanHQ´s DNS filtering software in your own environment, contact us and ask for details of our free trial.
+If you’d like to evaluate the benefits of TitanHQ´s DNS filtering software in your own environment, start 14-day free trial.
 Our team of experienced engineers will answer any questions you have about DNS Internet filtering software and guide you through the process of registering for your free trial.

 Once you are registered, we will walk you through the process of redirecting your DNS to receive our service.
 There are no credit cards required to trial WebTitan, no contracts to sign and no commitment from you to continue with our DNS filtering software once the trial period is over.